suspect-devices/digithink/whiskey/bartender/docs/README.md

 ### mkdocs plus the extensions

-Ubuntu really fracked up the packaging for mkdocs and mkdocs-material.
+Ubuntu (... ok, debian really...) fracked up the packaging for mkdocs and mkdocs-material.
 I wound up removing the packages and pip3 installing most of it with --break-system-packages.

 ```
 apt remove mkdocs*